DuongVu39/Code_Challenge/doc/notebook.md

 ### Handle missing value

-Similar to task 1: try complete case first and impute in the pipeline?
+Impute in the pipeline instead of complete case because there are not many observations in this dataset.

 Maybe plot and take a look to find if there is any seasonal trend.
 If yes, use it for imputation